yuyang339/cs140e-21spr/labs/9-threads/README.md

   1. Does `push` write to the stack before or after changing the stack pointer?
 One reason we need this is to know where exactly we have to set the initial stack pointer to point to.
+Another is whether the stack grows up or down.

      Look in `2-where-push.c` to see what we need to check this, and then implement `check_push_asm` in `2-where-push-asm.S`.

   2. How to write out the registers we need to save?
-You'll need to save the callee-saved registers, the return register, and finally write the stack pointer to storage location.
+For context switching we need to save (1) the callee-saved registers, (2) the return register, and finally, (3) write the stack pointer to a storage location (`saved_sp` in our thread block).

      Look in `2-write-regs.c` to see what we need to check this, and then implement `write_regs_to_stack` in `2-write-regs-to-stack.S`.
      When you run the test, each printed register other than the stack pointer should match its expected value (the location for `r4` should hold `4` etc).